Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 So, is Mexico City perfectly safe - no. Will you be killed by a drug lord - also NO.

 Here's a funny fact.
 51 million day-trippers a year cross from the US into Mexico, let's exaggerate and say half a dozen have been injured.
 Meanwhile in the UK every Christmas 7000 people are injured while trying to open their gifts!
 You are much more likely to be injured by a Christmas present than a Mexican drug lord.

-Enjoy the trip. over 8 years ago
+Enjoy the trip. about 9 years ago

 I live in Mexico City, and even thought I love it, I will try to give an objective opinion.